Sukanya Samruddhi Yojana5 min read

 Premature closure of account can be made only after completing 5 years of the account.
 The account can be closed prematurely in the following cases-

 - Deposits causing genuine hardship to the depositor or on the girl child

-- Maturity proceeds are directly paid to the girl child which gives her the financial independence.
+Maturity proceeds are directly paid to the girl child, giving her financial independence.